lukerbs/radio-wave-classifier/README.md

 * Code for visualizing signal embeddings in t-SNE

 # References:
-This work was inspired by the paper *Over the Air Deep Learning Based Signal Classification*
+This work was inspired by the paper *Over the Air Deep Learning Based Signal Classification* by Tim O'Shea et. al.